This guide has everything you need to know about the new LogNTrack screenshots feature.

 And while you can fool time tracking, the screenshot feature is a much tougher cookie.

 LogNTrack productivity tracker captures everything, but only highlights ”unproductive” and ”suspicious” screenshots in your admin dashboard.
-Where ”unproductive” means that a person is using unproductive apps, and ”suspicious” – if an employee has more than one window or browser opened at the same time, and at least one of them contain an unproductive app, program, or URL.
+Where ”unproductive” means that a person is using unproductive apps, and ”suspicious” – if an employee has more than one window or browser opened at the same time, and at least one of them contains an unproductive app, program, or URL.

 Screenshots are less often used in office environments but are more important when working with remote teams who are often paid by the hour.
 Just occasionally scanning through the captured screens lets managers make sure the company’s time and money are not wasted.